TL;DR

 | Haiku 4.5 | $0.25 | $1.25 |

-OpenAI is cheaper across every tier.
-The gap is most significant at the flagship level, where GPT-5.3 costs roughly half of what Opus 4.6 does on output tokens.
+OpenAI is cheaper or comparable across the examples above.
+The gap is most significant at the flagship level, where GPT-5.5 costs less than Opus 4.6 on both input and output tokens.
 For high-volume API usage, this adds up fast.

 | Plan | Price | What you get |